GPurgatorio/Master-Computer-Science-ICT/README.md

  - It is programmatically configured and is managed by a software-based SDN controller
  - It is Open Standard-based and Vendor-neutral

-Thee is a **flow table** in the switches that remembers the connection.
+There is a **flow table** in the switches that remembers the connection.
 The routing policies are adopted according to this table.
 Deep pkt inspection made by a level 7 firewall.
 The firewall validates the flow and if it's aware that the flow needs bandwidth, the firewall allows it to bypass the redirection (of the firewall).

 ### Software-defined data center